oOosys/PythoOon/README.md

 <b>Why has oOo adopted Python programming language as the engine for its oOoCodingStyle ? </b><br>
 Because Python is the only programming language with extremely huge amount of "batteries included".
 If the goal is to refrain from re-inventing the wheel and rewriting anything from scratch to adapt it to own needs, it is the only making sense available choice in shaping the own computer system to understand the Oop (i.e. me, the Operator), instead of learning system's language.

-<b>Another quite important property of Python is that LLMs are best at coding using Python ... way better than writing code in any other programming language (except maybe C, C++)</b>
+<i>Another quite important property of Python is that LLMs are best at coding using Python ... way better than writing code in any other programming language (except maybe C, C++)</i>

 Which were other of the over multiple years/decades for the purpose of oOo evaluated programming languages?
 - Lua ... the scripting language used by SciTE, TextAdept, and many other applications.
 Nearest in coding style to oOo ... but ... it lacks so many "batteries", that all the appealing language philosophy is of little use.